-It can be difficult to know the best way to attract new customers in today’s market, especially as a small or medium sized business.
+It can be difficult to know the best way to attract new customers in today's market, especially as a small or medium-sized business.

-Inbound marketing is the contemporary method to attract new customers.
+Inbound marketing is a contemporary method to attract new customers.
 Rather than reaching out to an audience that may or may not want to hear from you, it involves drawing in potential customers who are likely to have an interest in your business.

 The strategy puts an end to 'stab in the dark' marketing.
 It uses information on a prospect's needs, questions and preferences to determine their interest in your products or services.
 It also requires developing a tailored marketing plan that taps into the behaviours of individual prospects.

 How to attract new customers with inbound marketing

 This stage involves identifying your ideal customers, along with how and where to find them.
 Buyer personas come in useful here.
 Put together profiles of your common customers, including their age brackets, geographical locations, job roles, challenges and more.